 When deciding which type of visa to get, temporary or permanent, there are a few things to consider.
 One is the obvious difference in the financial requirements needed to get the visa.
 If your income or savings/investments is not high enough to qualify for the permanent visa, you get the temporary visa instead.

-Permanent residents cannot get TIPs and thus cannot bring their foreign-plated cars to Mexico without importing them to Mexico (i.e., getting Mexican plates for them).
+Permanent residents cannot get TIPs and thus cannot bring their foreign-plated cars to Mexico without importing them (i.e., getting Mexican plates for them).
 Importing a vehicle into Mexico has many restrictions and is expensive, so most people opt to buy a Mexican vehicle instead.
-The one big exception to this is for places where no TIP is needed, such as the Baja peninsula and the state of Quintana Roo.
-In those areas permanent residents can have their foreign-plated cars since no TIP is needed.
+The one big exception to this is for places where no TIP is required, such as the Baja peninsula and the state of Quintana Roo.
+In those areas, permanent residents can have their foreign-plated cars since no TIP is required.

-Another thing to consider is that with a temporary resident visa, you must apply and get permission if you're going to be working (earning income) within Mexico.
-If you're working online and not earning money from a Mexican source, you don't need permission to work, but if you are earning money from a Mexican source, you will need permission.
+Consider too, that with a temporary resident visa you must apply and get permission if you're going to be working (earning income) within Mexico.
+If you're working online and not earning money from a Mexican source, you don't need permission to work.
+However, if you are earning money from a Mexican source, you will need permission.

 A temporary residency visa is good for one to four years.
 Typically, you'll receive one year from INM with your first visa and then you can renew for one to three years more.
 This varies by office, with some INM offices only allowing yearly renewals and others allowing you to renew for three years.
-After a maximum of four years, you either leave the country or switch to permanent residency.
+After a maximum of four years, you must either leave the country or switch to permanent residency.

 Finalizing Your Residency

 After getting to your chosen place of residence in Mexico, you need to start finalizing your residency within 30 days.
 If you don't do this, you will have to start over outside of Mexico (and pay the fees again).

 Leaving Mexico During Visa Processing

-While it's best if you plan to not have to leave Mexico while you wait for your residence card, sometimes things happen and it cannot be avoided.
+While it's best if you plan to not leave Mexico while you wait for your residence card, sometimes things happen, and it cannot be avoided.
 For this, there is what's known as the "travel letter."
 This is a form letter that you get from Mexican immigration that gives you permission to leave while your visa is processing.
 It is a one-time-only letter good for one exit and entry only and you can be out of the country for no longer than 60 days.